Comparing Avient (AVNT) & Its Rivals

 |2.46

-Avient presently has a consensus target price of $36.33, suggesting a potential upside of 14.22%.
-As a group, “Plastics materials & resins” companies have a potential upside of 4.44%.
-Given Avient’s stronger consensus rating and higher probable upside, equities analysts clearly believe Avient is more favorable than its peers.
+Avient currently has a consensus price target of $36.33, indicating a potential upside of 14.44%.
+As a group, “Plastics materials & resins” companies have a potential upside of 4.61%.
+Given Avient’s stronger consensus rating and higher probable upside, research analysts clearly believe Avient is more favorable than its rivals.

 Profitability

-This table compares Avient and its peers’ net margins, return on equity and return on assets.
+This table compares Avient and its rivals’ net margins, return on equity and return on assets.

 |Net Margins